 Join URL: Tuesday Zoom Meditation Practice / Meeting ID: 858 3084 3540

-Colin Beavan, JDPSN will offer Kong-An Interviews.
+Jennifer Magrone, SDT will offer CONSULTING Interviews.
 There will be three sitting periods of 30 minutes.

 * Note: interviews may begin at 7:00 pm.